Juicy Smoked Burgers on the Traeger Grill

 That’s it!
 Making a great burger on the Traeger is a little different than making them on a charcoal grill, but they are pretty easy.

-Due to the chemical reaction from the smoke, the burgers may still look pink even at 160°.
-I recommend checking the internal temperature with a digital meat thermometer to be certain they are done.
-On average this takes 8-10 minutes after turning the heat to High, flipping halfway through.
+💥Due to the chemical reaction from the smoke, the burgers may still look pink even at 160°F. Check the internal temperature with a digital meat thermometer to be certain they are done.
+This usually takes 8-10 minutes after turning the heat to High, flipping halfway through.

 Would you like to save this?